Marque Bretagne

 Traitement contre l'AVC

-As such, HEMOXYCarrier® is a true innovation in the world of therapeutic oxygen carriers.
+As such, HEMOXYCarrier® is an innovation in the world of therapeutic oxygen carriers.
 Developed by Hemarina, this product is based on the high oxygen binding capacity of extracellular hemoglobin in marine worms.
 M101, the active ingredient of HEMOXYCarrier®, is a naturally extracellular hemoglobin perfected by 450 million years of evolution to circulate extracellularly in the vessels of Arenicola marina.
-It restores optimal oxygenation of the body without the side effects found in first generation products derived from intracellular hemoglobin from vertebrates (bovine or human hemoglobin).
+It restores oxygenation of the body without the side effects found in first generation products derived from intracellular hemoglobin from vertebrates (bovine or human hemoglobin).

 These mammalian hemoglobins are chemically modified to function extracellularly, resulting in hypertensive effects by creating vasoconstriction of the vessels.

-These changes are responsible for hypertensive effects by creating vasoconstriction of the vessels.
 This major deleterious effect has hindered the development of these first-generation products, and is not found with HEMOXYCarrier®3.

 Indeed, M101, is a naturally extracellular haemoglobin resulting from 450 million years of evolution which circulates extracellularly in the vessels of Arenicola marina.